Microsoft Works: Features

 Microsoft Works has built-in compatibility for the Microsoft Office document formats (.DOC and .XLS), including, but not limited to, the ability of the Works Word Processor to open Microsoft Word documents and the ability of the Works Spreadsheet to open Microsoft Excel workbooks.
-Newer versions include task panes but do not include significantly updated features.
-Even in the final version (Version 9.0), the Windows 95-era icons and toolbars were not updated to make them consistent with later application software.
+In the final version (Version 9.0), the Windows 95-era icons and toolbars are not updated to make them consistent with later application software.

 While its utility for larger organizations is limited by its use of incompatible proprietary native .WKS (spreadsheet), .WDB (database), and .WPS (word processor) file formats, the simplicity of integrating database/spreadsheet data into word processor documents (e.g., mail merge) allow it to remain an option for some small and home-based business owners.
 Version 4.5a is particularly noted in this respect.
-The database management system, while a "flat file" (i.e., non-relational) allows the novice user to perform complex transformations through formulas (which use standard algebraic syntax and can be self-referential) and user-defined reports which can be copied as text to the clipboard.
+The database management system, while a "flat file" (i.e., non-relational) allows the novice user to perform complex transformations through formulas (which use standard algebraic syntax and can be self-referential) and user-defined reports that can be copied as text to the clipboard.
 A 'Works Portfolio' utility offers Microsoft Binder-like functionality.

-By installing the 2007 Office System Compatibility Pack, the Works Word Processor and Spreadsheet can import and export Office Open XML document formats, although they are converted rather than being operated upon natively.
+By installing the 2007 Office System Compatibility Pack, the Works Word Processor and Spreadsheet can import and export Office Open XML document formats, although they will be converted rather than being operated upon natively.
 The Works Calendar can store appointments, integrates with the Windows Address Book, as well as Address Book's successor, Windows Contacts, and can remind users of birthdays and anniversaries.
 It supports importing and exporting iCalendar (.ICS) files.
 It does not support subscribing to iCalendar files or publishing them online via WebDAV.
 Up to version 8, using the Works Task Launcher, the calendar and contacts from Windows Address Book could be synchronized with portable devices.
 In Works 9.0, the sync capability has been removed.